-UITextInput protocol (and conform with inherited protocols) interact with the text input system and thus acquire features such as autocorrection and multistage text input for their documents.
-(Multistage text input is required when the language is ideographic and the keyboard is phonetic.)
+The protocol you implement to interact with the text input system and enable features such as autocorrection and multistage text input in documents.

 - iOS 8.0+